Doing It to Death

 "Doing It to Death", also known as "Gonna Have a Funky Good Time", is a funk song recorded by The J.B.'s featuring James Brown.

 A 10-minute, two-part version of "Doing It to Death" was included on a J.B.'s album of the same name.
 The complete, unedited and nearly 13-minute-long original recording of the song was first issued on the 1995 J.B.'s compilation Funky Good Time: The Anthology.
 Performances of the song also appear on the albums Live at Chastain Park and Live at the Apollo 1995.

 Background

-Although the song has a lead vocal by Brown (who also wrote the tune and the lyrics), the recording is credited to "Fred Wesley & The J.B.'s".
+Although the song was written by Brown and featured him on lead vocals, the recording is credited to "Fred Wesley & The J.B.'s".
 It was the first J.B.'s recording to feature saxophonist Maceo Parker, who had returned to work with Brown again after attempting a career as a bandleader.

 "Doing It to Death" contains an uncommon key change in which Brown tells the band to modulate downward from F to D ("In order for me to get down, I have to get down in D").
 Composers who place key changes in tunes typically have them modulate upwards.
 Unusually for a James Brown song, the actual words "doing it to death" appear nowhere in the song's lyrics, which feature the hook "we're gonna have a funky good time."
 The title came from a figure of speech Brown heard Wesley use.